jamesoff/simplemonitor/docs/monitors.rst

 .. confval:: group

-    :type: string
+    :type: comma-separated list of string
     :required: false
     :default: ``default``

-    the group the monitor belongs to.
+    the group(s) the monitor belongs to.
 Alerters and Loggers will only fire for monitors which appear in their groups.

 .. confval:: failure_doc